deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Returns**:

-Embeddings, one per input passage
+Embeddings, one per input document

 <a name="text2sparql"></a>
 # Module text2sparql